DOE-ICoM/Torrent.jl/README.md

 - `min-index` provides the starting band index to use. [`Int`]
 - `max-index` provides the final band index to use. [`Int`]
 - `band-interval-seconds` defines the period of time that each distribution represents.
 If each band is an hourly snapshot of precipitation, for example, the value would be 3,600. [`Float`]
+- `scale-factor` specifies a uniform scalar to multiply each of the precipitation bands by.
+This provides an easy way to explore what-if scenarios, e.g., what if the precipitation rate had been twice as great as the forecast or observed distribution?

 ### Point Source Fluxes